nasa/earthdata-varinfo/README.md

 $ pip install -e .
 ```

+## Developing

+Development on this repo should occur on a feature branch.
+PRs are created with
+a target of the `dev` branch before being reviewed and merged.

+Releases are created when the `dev` branch is merged to `master`.
+This happens
+when the team decides to cut a release.

 ## Releasing:

 Refer to the Data Services Wiki page on the CI/CD setup for this package.